Specialists in 2D materials

 Pure graphene is characterized by its superior electrical, thermal, and mechanical properties, making it an ideal material for a wide range of applications, from advanced electronics to aerospace engineering.

 Join the forefront of innovation with our high-quality graphene 2D materials.

 Contact us today to learn more about how we can help elevate your research and development.

 Strength, Flexibility, and Unmatched Performance!

 Graphene is a two-dimensional nanomaterial composed of carbon atoms arranged in a honeycomb lattice.
-2D materials are a group of new nanomaterials produced in specialized laboratories.
-They usually range in thickness from a few nanometers (nm) to a few nanometers.
+2D materials are a group of nanomaterials, in which one of their dimensions (in this case the thickness) has been reduced to a few nanometers.
 Their lateral dimensions can be orders of magnitude larger and easily reach diameters of a few micrometers (μm) or even tens of micrometers.
-Some methods make it possible to produce large sheets of materials with a thickness of nm.
-These materials have side dimensions of up to millimeters (mm).
+Some methods enable production of laterally large graphene sheets, while maintaining nanometer scale thickness.
+Such flakes side dimensions can reach the length or width of millimeters (mm)

 Some characteristics of 2D graphene materials:

 Graphene has excellent electrical conductivity, which makes it useful in a wide range of electronic applications.

 Graphene is a 2D material that is just one atom thick, which makes it incredibly thin and lightweight.

 Despite its thinness, graphene is incredibly strong, with a tensile strength that is 100 times greater than steel.